Indonesia hits half million virus cases as infection spike strains hospitals

 “There’s an air of fear among the people,” said another trader, Dewi Nuraini, 45, who described the economy as “crumbling”.

-“If we want to start a business,” she said, “It will meet a dead end.”
+“If we want to start a business, it will meet a dead end,” she said.

 Average new daily cases in Indonesia have been about 4,000 in November, with spikes in some provinces straining hospitals on the main island of Java.